Asar Lakhnavi: Career

 In 1909, he was appointed deputy collector in the United Provinces served till 1935 and after that he was promoted as collector from 1937 to 1940.
 Lakhnavi worked on many important government positions including deputy collector.
 He retired in 1940 from civil service.
 After the retirement, he held the posts of Home Minister and Education Minister of the state of Jammu and Kashmir.
 He was given the title of Khan Bahadur by Freeman Freeman-Thomas, 1st Marquess of Willingdon, viceroy and governor general of India in January 1936.
-In 1962, he was awarded Padma Bhushan (third-highest civilian award of the Republic of India) by Government of India.
+In 1962, he was awarded Padma Bhushan (third-highest civilian award of the Republic of India) by Government of India. for his literary works including the poetic translation of Bhagwat Gita.
 According to Malik Ram, Asar also served as minister for revenue and later on as prime minister in the State of Kashmir for quite some time.

 He was felicitated by Uttar Pradesh government with Ghalib award for his Urdu dictionary Farhang e Asar.

-He was awarded Padma Bhushan in 1962 for his literary works including the poetic translation of Bhagwat Gita.